emarsden/pgmacs/README.md

 ## Supported platforms

-**Emacs version**: PGmacs requires Emacs version 29.
+**Emacs version**: PGmacs requires Emacs version 29 or later.
 It is tested mostly on Emacs 30.1 and 29.4.
-It has mostly been tested on Linux, but should work as expected on Microsoft Windows and MacOS.
+It is mostly tested on Linux, but should work as expected on Microsoft Windows and MacOS.
 It works both in graphical mode and in the terminal.

 **PostgreSQL version**: PGmacs is primarily tested with PostgreSQL versions 17.5 and 16.4, but